 antidote to gloom, a tribute to all that the Caribbean can create for our delight.

-seminal movie, the classic Sugar Cane Alley.
+after her seminal movie, the classic Sugar Cane Alley.

 AWARDS & HONORS